RTBHOUSE/grpclb-load-balancer/README.md

 # gRPC-LB load balancer
-Server-side gRPC-LB implementation, LBConnector for backend servers
+Server-side gRPC-LB implementation, LoadBalancerConnector for backend servers

 ### Overview

 First, you should read [how load balancing works](https://github.com/grpc/grpc/blob/master/doc/load-balancing.md) for gRPC.

 This project allows you to use grpclb-based load balancing - grpclb is a gRPC protocol defined [here](https://github.com/grpc/grpc-java/blob/master/grpclb/src/main/proto/grpc/lb/v1/load_balancer.proto).
 There is a client-side implementation of this protocol in all gRPC clients.
-But, in order to get this work, you need a load balancer supporting server-side of the protocol.
+But, in order to get this to work, you need a load balancer supporting server-side of the protocol.
 Here comes `loadbalancer-standalone` project.

 It is a standalone server, serving two gRPC services: LoadBalancerService (aka grpclb) and SignupService [defined here](https://github.com/RTBHOUSE/grpclb-load-balancer/blob/6db1584360ba6ae9dc36a94e2cbe00492a90b695/common/src/main/proto/signup.proto).
 Load balancer needs to have an up-to-date list of backend servers, so SignupService is being used to register them in load balancer.